Penetration Testing Vs Vulnerability Scanning:

 Now proceeding with a head-head clash between the two giants would be a fun-filled one.

 We shall get into a real-life example to understand the difference between the two.

-Let’s take Mr. X for an example.
+Let’s take Mr. X as an example.
 Mr. X is a heist specialist.
 We shall observe his plan for his next heist.
 He is planning to rob a Bank present in the middle of the city.

 The sides of the building that has a Police station and Fire station are impossible to breach.
 They operate 24X7 and who would dare to rob a bank using Cop’s den as the entry point!
 That leaves Mr. X with 3 other options.
 Yes, you got it right.
 He is also having the Roof as an Entry point [Remember Heath Ledger from the Batman Trilogy?].

 The Rooftop seems to be an odd choice here as the building is only 20 floored and the chances of getting caught by people around you are very high.
 And, the Bank is the only single high-rise building standing in the area.
 So, that makes the Roof entry a big NO!
 With the two leftover options, Mr. X starts analyzing the Lake as an entry point.